danefaber/cybr4430_mod01_02/README.md

-# mod01_01
+# mod01_02
-Basics of Complex Numbers
+Properties of Complex Numbers

-- Review the comments in mod01_01.py and make the appropriate changes.
+- Review the comments in mod01_02.py and make the appropriate changes.
 - Run pytest to verify you made the correct changes.